-486 Methodologies of the Sciences (4)

-Comparison of the methodologies of the natural, social, and/or behavioral sciences; consideration of such topics as the concept of scientific law, prediction, explanation, confirmation.
+485 Development of Physical Science (4) Concepts central in the advance of physical science such as the concepts of space, time, mass, force; philosophical problems concerning quantum mechanics.
+486 Methodologies of the Sciences (4) Comparison of the methodologies of the natural, social, and/or behavioral sciences; consideration of such topics as the concept of scientific law, prediction, explanation, confirmation.

-- 490x Directed Research (2-8, max 8) Individual research and readings.
+490x Directed Research (2-8, max 8) Individual research and readings.
 Not available for graduate credit.
-Prerequisite: departmental approval. - 494 Senior Thesis (4) Independent studies for philosophy majors, and guidance in the preparation of the senior thesis for students who wish to graduate with honors in philosophy.
-Not open to graduate students. - 499 Special Topics (2-4, max 8) Selected topics in various specialty areas within philosophy. - 500 Introduction to Contemporary Philosophical Literature (4, Fa) Analysis of selected philosophical problems and theses of current interest; explication of major contemporary papers and/or books is emphasized. - 501 Seminar in Recent Philosophy (4, max 16, Sp) Contemporary philosophical issues and literature. - 515 Studies in Ancient and Medieval Philosophy (4, max 16) Problems in research in selected portions of ancient and medieval philosophy. - 520 Studies in Modern Philosophy (4, max 16) Problems in research in selected portions of modern philosophy. - 525 Seminar in Phenomenology (4) The origin, principles, and development of the phenomenological movement from Brentano to Merleau-Ponty.
+Prerequisite: departmental approval.

+494 Senior Thesis (4) Independent studies for philosophy majors, and guidance in the preparation of the senior thesis for students who wish to graduate with honors in philosophy.
+Not open to graduate students.

+499 Special Topics (2-4, max 8) Selected topics in various specialty areas within philosophy.

+500 Introduction to Contemporary Philosophical Literature (4, Fa) Analysis of selected philosophical problems and theses of current interest; explication of major contemporary papers and/or books is emphasized.

+501 Seminar in Recent Philosophy (4, max 16, Sp) Contemporary philosophical issues and literature.

+515 Studies in Ancient and Medieval Philosophy (4, max 16) Problems in research in selected portions of ancient and medieval philosophy.

+520 Studies in Modern Philosophy (4, max 16) Problems in research in selected portions of modern philosophy.

+525 Seminar in Phenomenology (4) The origin, principles, and development of the phenomenological movement from Brentano to Merleau-Ponty.
-530 Seminar in Philosophy of Law (4)

-Theories of the nature of law; emphasis on recent writing; legal concepts such as rights, powers, liability, legal responsibility, law, and morality.
+530 Seminar in Philosophy of Law (4) Theories of the nature of law; emphasis on recent writing; legal concepts such as rights, powers, liability, legal responsibility, law, and morality.

-- 537 Seminar in Social and Political Philosophy (4, max 16) Advanced literature on selected topics in social and political philosophy, including the nature of law, man, and society; ideals such as justice and freedom. - 540 Seminar in Ethics (4, max 16) Advanced topics and literature in ethical theory. - 545 Seminar in Aesthetics (4) Advanced topics in the philosophy of the arts.
-Contemporary views on such problems as the nature of art and the role of criticism.
+537 Seminar in Social and Political Philosophy (4, max 16) Advanced literature on selected topics in social and political philosophy, including the nature of law, man, and society; ideals such as justice and freedom.

+540 Seminar in Ethics (4, max 16) Advanced topics and literature in ethical theory.